FAIRmat-NFDI/nomad-material-processing/docs/how_to/use_this_plugin.md

 - `SolutionPreparation`
 - `AddSolutionComponent`

-This leads to an improvement over the initial class
+This leads to a specialization of the initial class:

 ```yaml
 definitions: